mitesh-pv/java_ee/spring_getting_started/README.md

 # Getting Started with spring project

+**Spring bean:** A spring bean is a java object.
+Bean is an object that is managed by the IoC container.

 **Spring object factory:** Based on the configuration, Spring object factory returns the object of required class.

 ## Functions of Spring container